Reltroner/reltroner-studio/content/places/reltronepolis-central-station.md

 ---

 ### 📍 Location
-**Reltronepolis Hub District, Central Reltronepolis Municipality**, at the very core of Reltronland’s Center of Culture & Business.
+**Reltronepolis Hub District, Central Reltronepolis**, at the very core of Reltronland’s Center of Culture & Business.
 The surrounding district is fully pedestrianized and walkable—**100% vehicle-free**, lined with kinetic walkways and AI-coordinated skywalks.

 ---